Bachelor of Counselling

 The Bachelor of Counselling provides a foundation in psychology, assessment and interventions, counselling theory and practice and building relationships.

 Students will build skills in counselling practice with extensive placement experiences.

 The University is home to an active community of researchers and thought leaders in social work and policy, psychology and community welfare.

 Degree structure details

 As a guide, core subjects in this degree can include:

-Plus there’s a selection of majors, minors and electives to choose from.
+Plus a choice of electives.
 As part of your application, you’ll be guided through how to get the right degree structure in place for you.

 To be eligible to receive the Bachelor of Counselling, students must complete the equivalent of 24 units (288 credit points) comprising: